 Take a look at our Immigration & Visa advice category for more articles on visa and immigration support throughout your studies at King’s.

-What is a Travel Letter?
+What is a travel letter?

 A travel letter is a document you can use to support your application for a visa to travel overseas while you are student.
 This confirms your enrolment status and is addressed to the embassy you are applying to for your visa.

-Who needs a Travel Letter?
+Who needs a travel letter?

 What should I do before requesting a travel letter?